Tuesday October 3, 2023

 Written by Wisconsin Assembly Democrats

-The audio file of this week’s address can be found here, and the video can be found here or below.
+The video file can be found here or viewed below.

 A written transcript of the address is below: